arh-eu/gds-python-sdk/README.md

 These _binary IDs_ (with the `0x` prefix) have to be in your `EVENT` `SQL` string.

 To attach files to your events (named "binary contents") you should use the `-attachments` flag with your `EVENT`.
 The attachments are the names of your files found in the `attachments` folder.
+You can enter multiple names, separating them by semicolon (`;`).
 These names are automatically converted into `hex` values, and the contents of these files will be sent with your message (see the [wiki](https://github.com/arh-eu/gds/wiki/Message-Data#Event---Data-Type-2)).

 ##### INSERT